tj-actions/changed-files/README.md

 Retrieve all changed files relative to the default branch (`pull_request*` events) or a previous commit (`push` event).

-This includes detecting files that were:

-- Added
-- Copied
-- Modified
-- Deleted
-- Renamed
-- Type changed
-- Unmerged
-- Unknown

 ## Features
 - List all files that have changed